 The University Clinical Aptitude Test (UCAT) threshold score applied to determine candidate selection for interview can alter each year and is influenced by overall candidate performance in the UCAT and the number and quality of applications received.
 Below are examples of the score thresholds applied during the 2016-2019 admissions cycles and the requirement for 2020 entry.

 || Quantitive analysis

 || Abstract reasoning

 | 2018 entry

 | 2019 entry

-If you have sat the UKCATSEN please be aware that you will need to provide standard evidence of your entitlement to this additional time by submitting the following:
+If you have sat the UCATSEN please be aware that you will need to provide standard evidence of your entitlement to this additional time by submitting the following:

 - If you are no longer in education, a post-16 year’s diagnosis or report from a qualified medical practitioner or educational psychologist that explicitly recommends additional time in public examinations.

 Official UCAT candidate preparation toolkit

 Official UCAT advice and information videos on YouTube

 Widening access to Medicine